renmans/dinoduino/README.md

 ![Dinoduino Gif](src/img/game.gif)

+The program responds to changes in sensor readings and sends data to the virtual keyboard for control.

 ## Simple solution
 If you have Leonardo, Esplora, Zero or Due boards, solution looks like this (you don't need a python script):